-Headteacher, Senco and responsible governor will assess the performance of the SEN department annually by filling a self assessment form and by looking at performance data.
+The Head teacher and SENDCo will assess the performance of the SEN department annually by filling a self- assessment form and by looking at performance data.
 Following this, an Action Plan for the following year will be written.

 The staff will ensure that pupils with special educational needs join in the activities of the school together with pupils who do not have special educational needs, so far as that is reasonably practical and compatible with the pupil receiving the necessary special educational provision, the efficient education of other children in the school and the efficient use of resources.